ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies that the application would prefer multiple Connections within a Connection Group to be provided by streams of a single underlying transport connection where possible.
-The recommended default is to Prefer this option.
+The default is to Prefer this option.

 ### Full Checksum Coverage on Sending {#prop-checksum-control-send}